Procurement Arrangement for neutral beam power supplies signed

 The drawing shows the position and the size of the powerful neutral beams (top right) that form part of ITER's heating system.
 Although there are only two heating neutral beams foreseen in ITER at the moment, the third beamline pictured is a possible upgrade option.
 Below the heating neutral beams, in green, the diagnostic neutral beam is pictured.

 The high voltage deck in Building 37, part of the electrical high-voltage equipment for the heating neutral beams.

-On Friday, 10 July, ITER Organization and the European Domestic Agency, Fusion for Energy (F4E) signed a Procurement Arrangement (PA) in Barcelona for the Power Supply System for ITER's Neutral Beam Injectors.
+On Friday, 10 July, ITER Organization and the European Domestic Agency signed a Procurement Arrangement in Barcelona for the power supply system for ITER's neutral beam injectors.
 The procurement for this system will be shared between Europe—representing about one-third of the package—and Japan; the Japanese Domestic Agency will be signing the Procurement Arrangement for its portion shortly.

-The power supplies are an important and challenging part of this system and represent 64% of the investment for the ITER neutral beams.
+The power supplies are an important and challenging part of this system and represent 64 percent of the investment for the ITER neutral beams.
 The signing of the procurement document by Europe is encouraging news for the Neutral Beam Test Facility (NBTF) which is to be built in Padua, Italy.

 The power supplies for one of the two injectors will be delivered to the test facility in Padua, and are on the critical path.
 Timely delivery of the power supplies will allow the NBTF to complete its program according to schedule and thereby timely production of important information on the operation of the heating neutral beam injectors of ITER. return to Newsline #91